ppy/osu-wiki/wiki/BBCode/en.md

 ## Tags

 BBCode, like many other markup languages, formats text using a system of tags, which is indicated by a pair of square brackets (`[]`).
 These tags are divided into "opening" and "closing" tags, which are differentiated via the inclusion of a forward slash (`/`).
-Specifically, closing tags contain a forward slash right after the opening bracket, while opening tags do not.
+Specifically, closing tags contain a forward slash right after the opening bracket, while open tags do not.

-It is also important to note that start tags occasionally include equals signs (`=`) inside to indicate URLs, font sizes, and other such elements.
+It is also important to note that open tags occasionally include equals signs (`=`) inside to indicate URLs, font sizes, and other such elements.

 BBCode tags, which are supported in the osu! forums, are listed and described in detail below.